rhel-labs/instruqt/imagebuilder/03-blueprint/assignment.md

 ![added](../assets/packages-added.png)

 Keep clicking the `Next` button until you reach the `Other` tab of the customizations section within the blueprint creation dialog.
+As you can see, image builder provides the ability to add custom kernel parameters, add users, open firewall ports, and more.

 Then, enter a hostname `node-app-server` for the image.

 ![](../assets/node-app-server-hostname.png)